How to Prevent Moisture Build-Up in Attics

 Tracking humidity levels helps identify conditions that increase moisture risk.
 Monitoring tools allow homeowners to maintain humidity within recommended ranges.

-Typical indoor humidity targets include:
+Common indoor humidity targets are:

 - 30–40% relative humidity during winter